DKchemistry/chembl/chembl_ligands.md

 ## Thoughts on ligand criteria for our use case

-We want to get a set of active and inactive ligands that match some quality critera.
+We want to get a set of active and inactive ligands that match some quality criteria.
 We have seen the lit-pcba approach that used PubChem, that included for the actives/inactives, (essentially):

 ### LIT PCBA Ligand Selection (PubChem)